blakenetz/sundance-water/README.md

 # Sundance Water

-Source code for the Sundance Water- a Kinetico Water Systems dealer- website.
+Source code for the Sundance Water (a Kinetico Water Systems dealer) website.

 Specs:
   * Gulp
   * ES6 - compiled with Babel

-Hosted at SundanceWater.com
+To run:
+  * $ npm start
+  * $ gulp run
+  * $ gulp listen

+Currently hosted at:
+Soon to be hosted at: SundanceWater.com